 Our kids’ favorite flavor is Tiger’s Blood, which would’ve been Paleo if it was actual tiger’s blood.

 But if there are some new or off-the-beaten track places you think I should try, please let me know in the comments ’cause we’ll be returning to our timeshare next year.
 And the year after that, and the year after that, and the year after that…

-Looking for more recipes?
+Looking for more recipe ideas?
 Head on over to my Recipe Index.
-You’ll also find exclusive recipes on my Webby Award-winning iPad® app, and in my James Beard Award nominated cookbook, Nom Nom Paleo: Food for Humans (Andrews McMeel Publishing 2013), Ready or Not!
+You’ll also find exclusive recipes in my cookbooks, Nom Nom Paleo: Food for Humans (Andrews McMeel Publishing 2013), Ready or Not!
 (Andrews McMeel Publishing 2017), and Nom Nom Paleo: Let’s Go!
 (Andrews McMeel Publishing 2022)